FireGuardProject/FireGuard-Monolit/README.md

 ```sh
 kubectl apply -f port-service.yaml
 ```
+## NB! the previous step will most likely take some  time to download the docker file.
 ## Verifying the Application Deployment:
 Check the status of the deployed resources (pods, services, deployments, etc.) to ensure everything is up and running:
 ```sh
 kubectl get all
 ```
+## NB! run the previous step to check if it is running before going further.
 ## Accessing the FireGuard Service:
 Finally, access the FireGuard service through Minikube by running:
 ```sh